stupidlysimple/php/README.md

 Installation
 ----
-Damn Stupid Simple requires PHP >= 5.4 to run.
+Damn Stupid Simple requires PHP at least 5.6 to run (with PHPUnit).

 ##### 1. Install via Composer; or